Create a new folder called “ComparePlugin” in the Notepad++ “plugins” folder

 First, we will download the Plugin from GitHub here: https://github.com/pnedev/compare-plugin/releases/latest.
 We will save the plugin as a zip file with our PowerShell Script in a location accessible by the Patch My PC Publisher, outside of the actual application’s content folder.
 Next, we will create the following PowerShell script and save it in the same folder as our downloaded plugin.

-# Create a new colder called “ComparePlugin” in the Notepad++ “plugins” folder
+# Create a new folder called “ComparePlugin” in the Notepad++ “plugins” folder

 New-Item -itemtype Directory -Path “$env:ProgramFiles\Notepad++\plugins\ComparePlugin” -Force

 # Extract the contents of the provided Compare Plugin zip file to the newly created folder, force the